Lipigem (Gemfibrozil)

 What If You Miss a Dose?

-Take Lipigem regularly at the same time each day.
-If you forget a dose, take it as soon as you remember, as long as it’s more than 6 hours before your next dose.
-If it’s less than 6 hours before your next dose, skip the missed dose and take your next dose at the normal time.
+If you miss a dose, take it as soon as you remember, provided it is more than 6 hours before the next dose.
+If it’s less than 6 hours, skip the missed dose and resume your regular schedule.

 Available Tablet Strengths